Editor’s Note: This post has been updated to correct an error in the original article.

 How does this change access to birth control?

 This legislation covers self-administered hormonal contraceptive methods — birth control pills, skin patches, and vaginal rings — which were previously available only with a prescription from a physician.
-The bill authorizes the Illinois Department of Public Health to issue a “standing order” allowing pharmacists who undergo training to prescribe and dispense hormonal birth control.
-Here’s how it works: A pharmacist would take a first-time patient to a private space to complete a screening questionnaire for any potential health concerns.
+The bill authorizes pharmacists who undergo training to dispense hormonal birth control, provided they have a prescription or a standing order from a physician or the director of a local health department.
+Here’s how it works: A first-time patient would complete a self-screening questionnaire for any potential health concerns.
+The patient consultation must be done in a private manner.
 The consultation and medication are covered for patients insured by Medicaid in Illinois.
 (Initially, private insurance may not cover the pharmacy-dispensed medication.
 The Illinois Life & Health Insurance Council opposed the bill until it was amended to give insurers until 2023 to comply.)

 Hormonal contraceptives are used not just for birth control but for a slew of reproductive health concerns, such as endometriosis, period regulation, and reduction of menstrual pain.
 Maleeha Rasheed, a 21-year-old University of Illinois Chicago student, began taking the pill to treat her polycystic ovarian syndrome, which causes ovaries to produce excessive male sex hormones.
 “The more people I told, the more I found that have PCOS and take birth control — almost half the women I know,” Rasheed says.

 Some studies show that the pill also decreases chances of ovarian, uterine, and colorectal cancers, as well as ovarian cysts and osteoporosis, says Marc Feldstein, a gynecologist at Northwestern Women’s Health Associates.